Studying And Practicing With “The Iddhipāda-Vibhaṅga Sutta — An Analysis Of The Bases Of Power”: 32 Parts Of The Body (4 of 7)

 • sex organs covered/included indirectly in skin and body hair

-Note not directly in audio:
+A note that’s not directly in the audio:

 Pretty sure Kilomakam is the Pali word with garnering the different translations of midriff, pleura, diaphragm, membranes, maybe even fascia